Deploy a FastAPI Python App

 2. Pre-built containers you can deploy from any public or private registry.

-You can deploy and preview the sample Python FastAPI application that we will run on Koyeb in this guide using the Deploy to Koyeb button below.
+You can deploy and preview the Python FastAPI application from this guide using the Deploy to Koyeb button below.

 Deploy to Koyeb